Spring storm to drop heavy snow, rain & much needed moisture

 A storm will nudge into Colorado on Tuesday and slowly move across the state through Wednesday.
 Given where the storm has been tracking and where the main circulation ends up, it’s going to be an impactful system.

-The most active window will be Tuesday afternoon – Wednesday evening.
+The most active window will be Tuesday afternoon – Wednesday afternoon.
 There is a chance for excessive rain in the plains, isolated storms, and big snow totals over the higher terrain.

-Deep upslope flow will boost better snow over the Palmer Divide and Teller County, which will lead to heavy snow and reduced visibility.
+Deep upslope flow will boost better snow over northern El Paso, the Palmer Divide and Teller County, leading to heavy snow and low visibility.
 The eastern slopes and mountain valleys will also see high snowfall rates and widespread road impacts.

-Travel on I-25 between Colorado Springs and Denver will worsen Tuesday night – Wednesday morning.
-Wednesday AM will be tricky, as snow accumulations depend on how quickly snow levels drop and in turn how much will accumulate overnight.
+Travel on I-25 between Colorado Springs and Denver and Hwy 24 will worsen Tuesday night, with biggest impact to roads Wednesday morning.
+Roads will be wet and snow covered depending on elevation behind heavy overnight rain and snow.

 Lower elevations will mainly see rain, but extreme rainfall rates could cause flash flooding.
 Precipitation totals will be high, with the potential for all of southern Colorado to get 1-3″ by Wednesday night.